-So when I stumbled upon this scheme – I thought, let’s share the wealth.
-Using this to systematically tackle issues.
+So when I stumbled upon this scheme – I thought, let’s share what helps you escape this loop.
+Using this framework to systematically tackle issues.
 If this scheme applies to you – try using the following tactics to leave this vicious cycle.
-(Not talking about anxiety problems that are not physiological in nature, like a serotonin deficit.
-But psychological in origin.)

 It does mean hard work and commitment.
 Changing your behavior and thinking.
 But your current mode isn’t working.
 It’s time to flip the fucking script!

-Start of Defining WHY you want to learn this!
+Start Defining WHY you want to learn this!

 Do you want to stop feeling lonely?

 Do you want to express yourself to others?

 Whatever it is…. get it crystal clear.
 Slowly growing out of your limiting habits isn’t easy.
 So when shit hits the fan and all you want to do is scream around and wave your arms.
 Remember your why to stay on course.